On Multiple Sources of Income and Working Smarter Not Just Harder

 “Although it nets you P4,000 a month, it’s an active income that’s only slightly better than your eLoad business, which is semi-passive,” I noted.
 “Why not spend more time marketing and developing your business, maybe you could add more products or expand it.
 Ask your staff and customers for suggestions on how to improve your store.”

 We continued our discussion and for the rest of the night, we were able to come up with a better plan for his finances and work out the details on how he can improve his income without necessarily putting in more hours.
-It was really rewarding for me to see him all excited with accomplishing his new goals.
+It was really rewarding for me to see him all excited about accomplishing his new goals.

 In my opinion, there are three things you need to consider if you want to work smarter: